Tania-Maxwell/MarSOC-Dataset/README.md

 # Contact

 For any queries, please contact Tania L. Maxwell (taniamaxwell7 [at] gmail.com).
+This dataset is currently being formatted for incoporation into the [Coastal Carbon Atlas](https://ccrcn.shinyapps.io/CoastalCarbonAtlas/).